Los Angeles Federal Extortion Defense Lawyer

 However, if a conviction is unavoidable, your extortion defense lawyer will negotiate the best possible deal for you, and provide you with strong representation and guidance throughout the process.

-Call Our Los Angeles Extortion Defense Lawyers Today
+Call Our Federal Crimes Law Firm in Los Angeles Today

 If you are currently being investigated for or charged with an extortion, the sooner you contact an experienced extortion criminal defense lawyer, the better.

-When you hire Rodriguez Law Group, here’s what you’ll get:
+When you hire The Rodriguez Law Group, here’s what you’ll get:

 - A team of lawyers whose practices are dedicated exclusively to criminal defense;